Emily Hawk, Ph.D.

-The Movements of Black Modern Dance: Choreography, Education, and Community Engagement, 1960-1989 expands the story of the post-war “dance boom” by centering African American choreographers as public intellectuals.
+Embodying the Movement: Black Modern Dance and Community Engagement in New York City and Beyond expands the story of the post-war “dance boom” by centering African American choreographers as public intellectuals.
 Five chapters move from magazine debates over the phrase “Black dance” to community performances on Harlem’s Dancemobile, Rod Rodgers’s lecture-demonstrations for schoolchildren, Alvin Ailey’s televised collaborations with Duke Ellington, and the advent of Black dance on Broadway .
-Across these sites, I show how artists built an institutional infrastructure—funding networks, magazines, touring circuits—that democratized access to their art and advanced national conversations about race and cultural citizenship.
+Across these sites, I show how artists built an institutional infrastructure – funding networks, magazines, touring circuits – that democratized access to their art and advanced national conversations about race and cultural expression.

 “‘Sport Becoming an Art’,” Journal of African American History (in press, 2025).